franaln/PhotonMetNtuple/README.md

     rc compile

-## Files needed
+## ROOT Files needed

-* PRW MC files: /cvmfs/atlas.cern.ch/repo/sw/database/GroupData/dev/SUSYTools/

-* ilumicalc files: from Luminosity Calculator using corresponding GRL
+* PRW MC and ilumicalc files used from cvmfs using PathResolver, still configured via configfile

-* OR copy all needed files from /afs/cern.ch/user/f/falonso/public/SUSY/PMN_data to PhotonMetNtuple/data/

 ## Run